BrianZhao888/hw3/README.md

     rect(0, 0, width, height-15);
     h = 10;
   }
-  The lawnmover comes by after the 1000th grass grows.
+  The lawnmover comes by randomly.

   3.What's the point of the h variable? h is the height which the grass will randomly increase